Hinrichsta/SP25-CYBR8950/Method/Analysis Steps.md

    - General Research
 8. Compliance and Regulatory Standards
    - Check if the device adheres to relevant industry standards and regulations (e.g., GDPR, HIPAA).
 9. Company Vulnerability Remediation
    - CVSS database
    - Public Disclosures
    - Time Frame Between when Vulnerability was disclosed and Patch deployed
 10. Company Vulnerability Transparency
      - Were patches silently deployed or publically shared
-     - Were vulnerabilities disclosed publically,y and how did the company respond
+     - Were vulnerabilities disclosed publically, and how did the company respond
      - Company bug bounty programs